OdinsPlasmaRifle/jquery.gavel/README.md

 Version 1.1

-This version contains fully customizabel validation and teh ability to add additional validation via either regex or a custom function
+This version contains fully customizable validation and the ability to add additional validation via either regex or a custom function

 Incomplete: